knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

     kubectl apply -f 200-broker.yaml
     ```

-You should see this message if the broker is created successfully:
+You should see this message if the Broker is created successfully:

 ```
 broker.eventing.knative.dev/badword-broker created